Shlw/Collision/Collision/Readme.md

 ## Changelog and Note

+* lziad @ 2016.12.19.01.11
+  1. Use a minimum heap to record sources.
+  2. Use a queue to record the sounds which cannot be played on time.

 * lzh @ 2016.12.18.21.17
   1. Revert the changes 2. @ 2016.12.18.21.17 for some unknown issues
   disabling the display of box.